 Hong Kong's Cathay lays off 600 as it faces rising pressure

-Hong Kong airline Cathay Pacific Airways says it's laying off nearly 600 staff as it faces rising competition from rival carriers and tough business conditions.
-The airline said Monday that it plans to axe about 190 managers, or a quarter of all the company's management jobs.
+Hong Kong airline Cathay Pacific Airways said Monday it's laying off nearly 600 staff at its headquarters as it faces rising competition from rival carriers and tough business conditions.
+The airline said it plans to axe about 190 managers, or a quarter of all the company's management jobs.

 Start the conversation, or Read more at NewsOK.com.